7 Actions To Improve Loading Speed Of Your WordPress Ecommerce Website

 What is WordPress Caching?

-WordPress caching involves saving some of your static files (e.g images, scripts, etc) on the user’s device for a specified period of time.
+WordPress caching involves saving some of your static files (e.g., images, scripts, etc.) on the user’s device for a specified period.

-Next time when your users visit your website (provided the cached files haven’t expired), your website will load faster since the user’s browser won’t need to download the files from your server.
+Next time your users visit your website (provided the cached files haven’t expired), your website will load faster since your browser won’t need to download the files from your server.

 #5 Check External Scripts

-Does your eCommerce website have lots of elements that need external scripts to be read before rendering your web pages?
+Does your eCommerce website have many elements that need external scripts to be read before rendering your web pages?

-For example, do your website has widgets from Facebook, Instagram, and other 3rd parties?
-If yes, then this could also be one of the reasons that your website takes time to load.
+For example, does your website have widgets from Facebook, Instagram, and other third parties?
+If yes, this could also be why it takes time to load.

-Have a thorough check and cut down the number of external scripts in order to improve the loading speed of your website.
-If not sure, you can also hire a web developer to do this job for you.
+Have a thorough check and cut down the number of external scripts to improve the loading speed of your website.
+If you are unsure, you can also hire a web developer to do this job.

 #6 Minify